nextflow-io/nextflow/docs/config.md

 ### Scope `tower`

-The `tower` scope controls the settings for the [Nextflow Tower](https://tower.nf) monitoring and tracing service.
+The `tower` scope controls the settings for the [Seqera Platform](https://seqera.io) (formerly Tower Cloud).

 The following settings are available:

 `tower.accessToken`
 : The unique access token specific to your account on an instance of Tower.

-  Your `accessToken` can be obtained from your Tower instance in the [Tokens page](https://tower.nf/tokens).
+  Your `accessToken` can be obtained from your Seqera Platform instance in the [Tokens page](https://cloud.seqera.io/tokens).

 `tower.enabled`
 : When `true` Nextflow sends the workflow tracing and execution metrics to the Nextflow Tower service (default: `false`).

 `tower.endpoint`
-: The endpoint of your Tower deployment (default: `https://tower.nf`).
+: The endpoint of your Seqera Platform instance (default: `https://api.cloud.seqera.io`).

 `tower.workspaceId`
 : The ID of the Tower workspace where the run should be added (default: the launching user personal workspace).